Download the PHP package code-distortion/di-caller without Composer

 DI Caller

-code-distortion/di-caller is a PHP package that calls callables / callbacks / hooks, using dependency injection to resolve their parameters.
+code-distortion/di-caller is a PHP package that instantiates classes, and calls callables / callbacks / hooks using dependency injection to resolve their parameters.

-I built this to use in my own packages, where the caller can pass callbacks and I don't know which parameters they need exactly.
-This package lets you specify the parameters you want to provide, and it resolves them for the caller at call-time.
+I built this to use in my own packages, where the caller wants to instantiate classes or pass callbacks, and the paramaters they actually need aren't know ahead of time.
+This package lets you specify the parameters you want to provide, and it resolves which ones are needed at call-time.

 It isn't a Dependency Injection Container like those used in frameworks.
 Each callable is dealt with individually.